 - When you’re ready to cut the bars, take the whole thing from the pan and transfer it to a board.

-- In a bowl heat the cream with the chocolate until melted and smooth.
+- In a bowl heat 3 tablespoons cream with 3 oz semisweet chocolate until melted and smooth.
 I do it in the microwave in 10-second spurts, whisking well each time and making sure I don't scorch the chocolate.

 - Pour it over the bars.
 You can spread it with a spatula or use a piping bag or fork to make a pattern.